karrot-dev/karrot-backend/README.md

 When editing emails it's useful to be able to see how they will be rendered.

-Assuming the server is running you can visit visit [localhost:8000/\_templates](http://localhost:8000/_templates).
+Assuming the server is running you can visit [localhost:8000/\_templates](http://localhost:8000/_templates).

+When running `./scripts/dev` the templates will automatically be compiled for you.

-To compile the `.mjml` templates to `.html.jinja2` files you can run:
+If you need to run the conversion manually though, you can run:
 ```
 cd mjml
 yarn